panost/CRC32/README.md

 **Sse42** is the accelerated computation using Sse42 intrinsics.
 Note that only CRC-32C is supported ( polynomial = 0x82F63B78 )

-**Fast** is the fastest implementation I could find for .NET Core.
-The repository is here [force-net/Crc32.NET](https://github.com/force-net/Crc32.NET), also some code for table computation derives from this source.
+**Force** is the fastest implementation I could find for .NET Core.
+The repository is here [force-net/Crc32.NET](https://github.com/force-net/Crc32.NET), also some code for table computation derives from there.